almibe/ligature-rs/README.md

 ### Nodes
 Nodes in Ligature are simply an object that we can make statements about.
 Every Node is defined by an unique id.
-The `newNode` method returns a new Node that is automatically generated.
+The `new_node` method returns a new Node that is automatically generated.
-The `newNode` method runs inside a transaction so it is guaranteed to be unique and at the time of creation.
+The `new_node` method runs inside a transaction so it is guaranteed to be unique and at the time of creation.

 ### Literals
 Literals in Ligature represent an immutable value.